SamyakJain-DS/end-to-end-data-analysis/data_gathering.md

 `Solution`:

--Used `selenium-stealth` and `undetected-chromedriver` to mask bot behavior
+- Used `selenium-stealth` and `undetected-chromedriver` to mask bot behavior

--Removed JavaScript flags like `navigator.webdriver`
+- Removed JavaScript flags like `navigator.webdriver`

--Employed real Chrome `user-agent` strings
+- Employed real Chrome `user-agent` strings

--Evaded detection by avoiding patterns like `$cdc_` typically used by headless automation tools.
+- Evaded detection by avoiding patterns like `$cdc_` typically used by headless automation tools.

 ## 📂 Relevant Files <br>
 [Selenium Code To Extract A Static HTML Page](./python_files/scraping_htmls.py) <br>